jbrems/brems.dev/blog-posts/varia/encrypting-vs-hashing-vs-endcoding.md

 Encoding is often used to pass "complex" data or data containing reserved characters in URL query parameters.

-Encoding is also also used to convert text to binary data.
+Encoding is also used to convert text to binary data.

 Common encoding algorithms are `Base64` and `UTF-8`.